NutritionalLungImmunity/Wiki-and-Web/index.md

 layout: default
 ---

-The purpose of the work is to develop a multiscale computational model to simulate the invasion of the human lungs by spores of the opportunistic _Aspergillus fumigatus_ fungus.
+The purpose of the work is to develop a multiscale computational model to simulate the invasion of the human lungs by spores of the opportunistic fungus _Aspergillus fumigatus_.
 In particular, we explore the role of **nutritional immunity** in clearing  infection, with a focus on iron.
-This project is currently funded by The National Institutes of Health (see Funding section).
+This project is currently funded by The National Institutes of Health and The National Science Foundation of the United States of America (see Funding section).

 For more information, see [the project wiki](https://github.com/LungFungalGrowth/LungFungalGrowth.github.io/wiki).